dictate-button/dictate-button/README.md

 |---|---|---|
 | Exclusive | Enables for text fields with the `data-dictate-button-on` attribute only. | `inject-exclusive.js` |
 | Inclusive | Enables for text fields without the `data-dictate-button-off` attribute. | `inject-inclusive.js` |

+Both auto-inject modes:
+- Automatically run when the DOM is loaded or immediately if DOM is already loaded
+- Watch for DOM changes to apply dictate button to newly added elements
+- Set language attribute from document language if available

 ### From CDN